minskMedve/minskMedve.github.io/index.md

 # Minsuk Kang
-For my hobbies including linguistics, conlangs and trips.
+For my hobbies including linguistics, conlangs and trips, and many other things :)

-## Pages
+## Hobbies

 ### Trips